Rwanda · Close Protection & Executive Security

 Political Environment

-Rwanda operates under a strong central government with significant restrictions on political opposition, free assembly, and press freedom.
-While this creates a low conventional crime environment, critics of the government, journalists, and individuals with connections to political opposition face specific risks from state security services.
+Rwanda operates under strong central government with significant restrictions on political opposition, free assembly, and press freedom.
+While this creates a low conventional crime environment, critics of the government, journalists covering sensitive subjects, and individuals with connections to political opposition or Rwandan dissident groups abroad face specific risks from state security services.

 Regional Instability